 For Steve Kanaly, as for many of the actors, Dallas was the highpoint of his career.
 He appeared in a whole host of roles before, including Spielberg’s Sugarland Express and has been far less prolific since.

-Along with many of the others, he reprised his role in the 2004 Dallas Reunion.
+Along with many of the others, he reprised his role in the 2004 Dallas Reunion and is now a feted watercolor painter.

 There are a couple of others I’ve missed – Barbara Bel Geddes, who played Miss Ellie, died in 2005, while famous musical actor Howard Keel, who became Miss Ellie’s second husband (following the untimely death in 1981 of Jim Davis who was Jock Ewing), continued singing until he died in 2004.